kirjavascript/TetrisGYM/README.md

 A link to the BPS can be found on the [releases page](https://github.com/kirjavascript/TetrisGYM/releases).

-The BPS produces a file with an NES2.0 header specifying MMC1 with fixed PRG (mapper 1:5), but it also works when specified as CNROM with bus conflicts (mapper 3:2).
+The BPS produces a file with its header specifying MMC1 with fixed PRG (mapper 1:5), but it also works when specified as CNROM with bus conflicts (mapper 3:2).

 ## Trainers